Traffik (film): Plot

-Brea wakes up in a hidden location with other trafficked women, including Malia.
-There, Red says he is keeping Brea all to himself.
-He begins to sexually assault her before she sticks a nail in his neck and bludgeons him to death.
-The biker attacks Brea but Malia overdoses him with his sedative.
-Brea promises to come back for Malia and goes to get help.
-Leaving the woods, she finds herself near the gas station.
-Inside, she asks the clerk to call the police, and Marnes answers the phone.
-Brea also swipes a cell phone and calls Carl for help.
+Brea wakes in a hidden location with many other trafficked women, including Malia.
+Red begins to sexually assault Brea before she sticks a nail in his neck and bludgeons him to death.
+The last biker attacks Brea but Malia overdoses him with the sedative.
+As Brea leaves to get help, she promises Malia she will come back for her.
+Leaving the woods, Brea finds herself back at the gas station.
+She asks the clerk to call the police.
+Brea also swipes a cell phone and calls her boss Carl for help.

-Marnes later arrives.
-Brea asks if Marnes takes any pride in trafficking women for profit.
-Marnes responds that everything is trafficked and she is just part of the system.
-Marnes cuffs Brea, only for a squad of cops to show up.
-Marnes is arrested, and the cops rescue the trafficked women.
+Marnes arrives and attempts to arrest Brea for the murders.
+Brea asks if Marnes takes any pride in trafficking women for profit, to which Marnes responds that everything is trafficked and she is just part of the system.
+Marnes cuffs Brea, only for a squad of cops to show up (called by Carl).
+Marnes is arrested, and the police rescue the trafficked women.